 The phrase after the “and” is now simply “California in April,” which does not make sense on its own—it is a dependent clause, an object without a subject or a verb.
 In these situations, you should not use a comma after and.

-As with everything when it comes to grammar, these are more what you’d call guidelines than actual rules, and there are exceptions.
-Here’s an example:
+As with everything when it comes to grammar, these are more guidelines than actual rules.
+There are some exceptions.

 The sun set and the moon shone.